ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * Move CLNP and Ethernet source code into modules.
 * Add Network Service trait which the CLNP implements in order to make the Network Service exchangeable - since IS-IS is also on the network layer.
-* Correct abstraction and encapsulation of Data Link Layer (Subnetwork Access Protocol) instead of being built-in into network service.
+* Correct abstraction and encapsulation of Data Link Layer (Subnetwork Service) instead of being built-in into network service.

-* TODO X.213 Introduction "Any particular subnetwork may or may not support the OSI Network Service.
-The OSI Network Service may be provided by a combination of one or more subnetworks and optional additional functions between or outside these subnetworks."
-* TODO request and indication between NS and SN - who requests and who gets the indication? top to bottom or bottom to top?
+* Request and indication between NS and SN - request for outgoing, indications for incoming.
+  * X.233 clause 8.4 says that the requests go down the stack and indications go back up the stack.
+* Pull up NS and SN protocol support and internal architecture by implementing an incomplete version of Echo Request and Echo Response.

 * TODO the subnetwork service must be an active component (thread) blocking on socket.read() and being able to propagate up the stack.
   * read up is active
 * TODO the network service is called by the upper layers "please deliver this", so it can be a dead method/function.